adityathakurxd/university/.github/CONTRIBUTION.md

 # Contribution Guidelines
 Hello 👋.
-Welcome to this Opensource project specific for university student fluent with flutter.
+Welcome to this Opensource project specific for university student fluent with Flutter.

 | Index                                                         |
 | ------------------------------------------------------------- |